structuralbioinformatics/ModCRElib/README.md

 4) decompress them
     a) tar -xvzf pbm.tgz (110 Gb)
     b) tar -xvzf pdb.tgz (88 Gb)
-5) Replace the empty pwm folder in pbm with the provided pmw folder in PWMdatabase
+5) Replace the empty pwms folder in pbm with the provided pmws folder in PWMdatabase
 6) Ensure all dependencies are installed
 7) Change paths in ModCRElib/configure/config.ini to point to the correct location for your installations.
+    a) Some of the files are provided, in these cases the appended "~/Path/To/Install/" just needs to be replaced with the path of the install
+    b) For SBILib you can either use the path to the provided package or use an independant install

 ## Dependencies: